-Becca Dilley loves shooting there as well, “The state fair is an amazing conglomeration of all things Minnesota, with a neon-tinged kitchy edge.
+Becca Dilley loves shooting there as well, “The state fair is an amazing conglomeration of all things Minnesota, with a neon-tinged kitschy edge.
 If you love the state fair, taking engagement photos there is the most natural thing in the world – colors and people and a totally vibrant crazy vibe!
-Plus hot dogs and ferris wheels.”
+Plus hot dogs and Ferris wheels.”
 What’s more fun than that?

 You can also bring multiple outfits to maximize the shoot.
-“Depending on what areas you visit you can easily wear something more casual or dress it up a bit” says Carr.
-Maurissa McNellis, owner of Mind of Mo Photography who encourages wearing bright colors so you’ll pop against the “chaotic” background.
-With no restrictions on dress code, the possibilities are endless.
-Dilley has a key tip though, before you pack a suitcase.
-“Bring as little as possible – have empty pockets and nothing in your hands – you want to be able to jump onto a slide or eat a bucket of cookies without worrying where you are going to store your jacket!”
+“Depending on what areas you visit you can easily wear something more casual or dress it up a bit,” says Carr.
+Maurissa McNellis, owner of Mind of Mo Photography encourages wearing bright colors so you’ll pop against the “chaotic” background.
+With no restrictions on the dress code, the possibilities are endless.
+Dilley has a key tip though before you pack a suitcase.
+“Bring as little as possible.
+Have empty pockets and nothing in your hands.
+You want to be able to jump onto a slide or eat a bucket of cookies without worrying where you are going to store your jacket!”